policastro/mondrian/README.md

 - `invert`: inverts the orientation of the focused window and the neighboring windows;
 - `release`: removes the focused window from the tiling manager, or adds it back;
 - `focalize`: focalizes the focused window (i.e. hides the neighboring windows) or unfocalizes it (i.e. restores the neighboring windows);
+- `amplify`: swaps the focused window with the biggest one in the same monitor;
 - `pause [keybindings|overlays]`: if no parameter is specified, pauses/unpauses the application.
 Otherwise, pauses/unpauses the specified module;
 - `quit`: closes the application.